 In August 2015, FASB issued its final standard formally amending the effective date of the new revenue recognition guidance.
 The amendments in this ASU are effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
 Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
+The Company plans to adopt this guidance on January 1, 2018, and continues to evaluate the impact of adopting under the modified retrospective adoption versus the full retrospective method.
+The Company is currently in the process of determining the impact of the new revenue recognition guidance on its revenue transactions, including any impacts on associated processes, systems, and internal controls.
 The Group is in the process of evaluating the impact of adoption of this guidance on its consolidated financial statements.